Updated November 1, 2021 . AmFam Team

 For many, saving 20 percent of a home’s value can seem unreachable, and it’s not unusual for most homebuyers to put far less than this amount down.
 Although it’s hard to specify exactly what a typical down payment on a house is, most homes are purchased with a conventional loan — around 5 percent of the total purchase price.
 Paying less than 20 percent down is the way most homes are purchased.

 As you move closer to your move-in date, your lender will get you details on estimated closing costs.
 Closing costs can vary from one home purchase to the other because some of these expenses can be used as bargaining chips in a real estate transaction.
 Closing costs pay for fees charged by a myriad of parties when a piece of real estate changes hands.
-From prepaying real estate taxes to fees for running your credit report to PMI one-time charges when applicable, buyers should expect to pay anywhere from 2 to 5 percent of the total purchase price in closing costs.
+From prepaying real estate taxes to fees for running your credit report to PMI one-time charges when applicable, buyers should expect to pay anywhere from 2 to 5 percent of the total home purchase price in closing costs.

 When saving up for a home, it’s key to have a reserve of cash savings — or an emergency fund — that isn’t used for the down payment or closing costs.
-It’s a good idea to have at least 3-6 months of living expenses in this cash reserve.
+It’s a good idea to have at least 3-6 months of living expenses saved up in this cash reserve.

 Emergency funds are really important to help prevent you from defaulting on your mortgage payments.
 Equally important, many mortgage lenders may require that you have cash savings on hand in addition to the down payment amount.

 Saving for a home is only the first step on your path to homeownership.
 Learn more about the process and tips to find the home of your dreams with our first-time home buyers guide.
 This guide will help you navigate the uncharted territory of your home purchase journey.